Roger James (horse trainer)

 Roger James is a New Zealand Thoroughbred racehorse trainer.
-He is notable for having trained six New Zealand Derby winners, which is more than any other trainer in New Zealand and for having won many Group One races in New Zealand and Australia.
+He is notable for having trained seven New Zealand Derby winners, which is more than any other trainer in New Zealand and for having won many Group One races in New Zealand and Australia.

 He has trained in excess of 1,200 winners.

 Roger James has trained on his own account but also in partnership with: